COS301-SE-2020/SCUBAMATE/README.md

     </details>

 ## Testing Instructions
      Scubamate will make use of automated unit/integration testing software being Jasmine and Karma.
 By using Jasmine and Karma the unit/integration tests would always be performed to ensured that the system remains on a consistent standard.
 Jasmine as a frame work provides suites with essential functions such as describe(), taking the test case as a name and a function to be performed as the second parameter.
 Other functions to be included will be it() which is the more case specific function that handles the individual trial.
-Finally expect() is the last method used and concatenation with a matcher to test whether the case has succeeded or failed. <br>
+Finally expect() is the last method used and concatenation with a matcher to test whether the case has succeeded or failed.
      Run Unit Test:
      $ng test
     The first compilation will take a few seconds and then it will automatically open in your browser on localhost:9876.